An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Propagation Model and Link Budget

 \subsection{Rate Analysis}

-Consider the uniformly distributed $K_m $ users in $m^{\rm th}$ cell ordered as $u_1^m, u_2^m, \ldots, u_{K_m}^m$ depending on their decreasing IECI and increasing channel strengths.
-Given this ordered arrangement and successive interference cancellation (SIC) technique at user $u_l^m$, it is capable of decoding all users from $u_1^m$ to $u_{l-1}^m$ and subtracting these from the received signal.
-Thus, it can decode it's own signal from the resultant by considering the interference from $u_{l+1}^m$ to $u_{K_m}^m$ as noise.
+Consider the $K_m$ users are uniformly distributed and ordered as $u_1^m, u_2^m, \ldots, u_{K_m}^m$ depending on their decreasing IECI and increasing channel strengths.
+Given this ordered arrangement and successive interference cancellation (SIC) at user $u_l^m$, it is capable of decoding all users from $u_1^m$ to $u_{l-1}^m$ and subtracting these from the received signal.
+Thus, it can decode its own signal from the resultant by considering the interference from $u_{l+1}^m$ to $u_{K_m}^m$ as noise.
 Moreover, the IECI in a given cell is also treated as noise at all users.
 Therefore, the signal-to-interference noise ratio $\gamma$ at user $u_l^m $ is given by